 - Try unique caving on guided tours of the underground lava tunnels all over Lanzarote.

-La Palma is said to be the prettiest of the Canary Islands, it’s also the least touristy and more given to unspoiled nature than theme parks.
-The capital, Santa Cruz de la Palma would look perfectly at home in the 18th century.
-And the entire island is a biosphere, as well as one of Europe’s Dark Skies reserves.
-But Palma still keeps up with the rest of the Canaries in terms of remarkable beaches and slightly cooler summer weather makes for easy holidays with younger kids.
+La Palma is said to be the prettiest of the Canary Islands: the capital, Santa Cruz de la Palma would look perfectly at home in the 18th century.
+On top of the prettiness, the entire island is also a UNESCO biosphere, as well as one of Europe’s Dark Skies reserves.
+Plus it keeps up with the rest of the Canaries on the beaches front.

 - The greenest Canary Island, with over 1000km of marked walking and cycling trails.

 - Roque de la Muchachos Observatory is one of the best in Europe.

 - Hiking in enchanting Los Tilos, the largest laurel forest in the Canaries.

 - Exploring the colour-changing, salt flats at Fuencaliente.

 - Colourful Santa Cruz de la Palma, the island’s historic capital.